podsyp/My_Scala_Models/README.md

 # My_Scala_Models
- Several models on the Scala using Almond
+ Several models on Scala using Almond